Don’t Know What Cheugy Is? That’s Fine, You Really Don’t Need To

 Urban Dictionary has two entries for the word “cheugy.”
 According to the first, penned by @cheuglife (also the name of a popular Instagram account cataloging, you guessed it, all things cheugy), cheugy is anything that was, “stylish in middle school and high school but is no longer in style.”
 This definition points to how locally, racially, and socio-economically specific the word really is.
 If the metric here is what was once trendy in middle and high school, then what’s cheugy for the class of 2014 is different from what’s cheugy for the class of 2020.

 At best, this is a word specific to a group of people with a shared background, rendered useless once applied to other contexts.
-Perhaps the more precise definition of cheugy, is to look at it as a word that describes how “trendy” young women look back on the trends they once embraced and question the people who still embrace them.
+Maybe a more precise definition of cheugy, is to look at it as a word that describes how “trendy” young women look back on the trends they once embraced and question the people who still embrace them.

-The word cheugy and its origin story is rife with contradictions.
+The word cheugy and its origin story are rife with contradictions.
 According to The New York Times article, the creator coined “cheugy” when she was a teenager in 2013, and it caught on among her classmates and camp friends.
 “Everyone in our sorority knows the word cheugy,” one of the creators added.
 Of course, some might argue that everything about sororities is undeniably cheugy.
 As the second Urban Dictionary entry, published a few days after The New York Times article, says, the word was coined by a now 23-year-old white woman, “on whom the irony is apparently lost.”

 To that end, it’s worth pointing out that what was once deemed cheugy isn’t destined to be forever cheugy and can, in fact, be rescued by affluent elites — the kind that coin words like “cheugy” — and repurposed into “throwback” trends.
 Likewise, today’s trendy and appropriative long acrylic nails and gold jewelry craze will be written off as cheugy once cool white elites get over them.
 Even Avant Basic’s cool-factor is precarious; we’ll all be cringing at our old House of Sunny and Lisa Says Gah in a few year’s time.